 Rosewood GuangzhouGuangzhou, China New World Development Company Limited Leigh & Orange, Executive Architect; Guangzhou Design Institute (GZDI), Local Design Institute Hospitality, Mixed-Use, Office, Residential, Retail, Supertall 5.4 million ft2 / 508,000 m2 530 meters

-The Guangzhou CTF Finance Centre, a 530m tall mixed-use tower and podium, is located across from Guangzhou West Tower in that city’s burgeoning Tianhe District.
+CTF Guangzhou, a 530m tall mixed-use tower and podium, is located across from Guangzhou West Tower in that city’s burgeoning Tianhe District.
 The 390,000sm center is linked to public transportation through underground connections at the B1 and B2 levels, and to adjacent buildings via second level pedestrian bridges.

 The tower houses 208,000sm of office, 75,000sm of residential, and 46,000sm of hotel program.
 A stepped podium with spiraling roof terraces houses hotel function as well as 47,000sm of retail, restaurant and cinema program.